The digitalization of the economy is creating new opportunities for women in developing countries.

 - Our goals

 Building and nurturing a network of successful women leaders in e-commerce

 Showcasing the experiences and achievements of women in the network

 Train, inspire and empower the next generation of female entrepreneurs

 Make the voices of women leaders in e-commerce heard in policy processes at the local, regional and global levels

 eTrade for Women initiative targets ambitious female entrepreneurs in the field the digital economy operating a in developing countries, who strive to make a lasting impact in their industry and become a force for inclusive wealth creation and development.

-UNCTAD unveils 7 top advocates for women in tech, e-commerce
+UNCTAD names new advocates for women in e-commerce

 Seven women from across the developing world were announced as UNCTAD’s first “eTrade for Women Advocates” on 24 September on the margins of the 74th session of the UN General Assembly in New York.

 UNCTAD held an event on Women in e-commerce: Changing the current narrative on 3 April 2019, as part of eCommerce Week 2019 in Geneva, Switzerland.